Product Details

 So I'm able to enjoy both versions...I also think you don't necessarily have to like country music to like this one...it's a keeper!

-Marks for Trying3
+Marks for Trying

 It's incredibly brave for anyone to cover a song that can cause a listener to vividly recall the original and any residual emotion towards the original.
 This version by Sara Darling will not inspire you to forget the original, in fact Darling follows the original vocals almost note for note.
 What is lacking is the emotion that Bono conveyed.
 If only Ms. Darling took a cue from the haunting steel guitar that runs through the song.